NehaDadhich/nehasFoodWorld/recipes/aloo-matar-bhat.md

 - Once it is done, add the cumin seeds and let them crackle.
 - Add the bay leaves and cloves.
 Stir for 2 to 3 minutes.
 - Add the chopped potatoes to it and cook them till they get a bit crispy. ( Add peas now if they are fresh and cook with potatoes )
-- Then add the chopped tomatoes with red chilly powder, turmeric powder, garam masala and salt to taste.
+- Then add the chopped tomatoes with red chilli powder, turmeric powder, garam masala and salt to taste.
 - Once the tomatoes are cooked, add this cooked potato and tomato gravy to the rice, still cooking in the rice cooker or pot.
 - Give it a nice stir and let it cook.
 - The following step is only if you have used frozen peas or else skip to garnishing.